-The Belgian Regions and Communities have also developed close economic and cultural ties with the Canadian sub-states (‘provinces’).
-Economic and trade representatives from the three Regions are represented in Montreal and in Toronto.
-Furthermore the French Community also has a delegation in Québec City, the capital of the province of Québec; the Brussels Region has opened an office in Vancouver, a port at the Canadian westcoast.
-The province of Québec also has a representation in Brussels.
+The Belgian Regions and Communities have also developed close economic and cultural ties with the Canadian provinces.
+Economic and trade representatives from the three Regions are present in Montreal and in Toronto.
+Furthermore, the French Community also has a delegation in Quebec City, the capital of the province of Quebec, while the Brussels Region has opened an office in Vancouver, the port city on the Canadian West Coast.
+The province of Quebec also has a representation in Brussels.

 The United States of America (USA)

-Throughout history, tens of thousands of Belgians have emigrated to the USA and become American nationals.
-Today, some 22,000 Belgians live in the USA either on a permanent or temporary basis and are registered at the Belgian Embassy or Consulates General.
-More than 40,000 Americans live in Belgium, on a permanent basis or on temporary assignments for government institutions or enterprises.
+Throughout history, tens of thousands of Belgians have emigrated to the US and became American nationals.
+Today, approximately 25,000 Belgians are living in the US, either on a permanent or temporary basis, and are registered with the Belgian Embassy in Washington or the Consulates General in Atlanta, Los Angeles and New York.
+More than 40,000 Americans are currently living in Belgium, on a permanent basis or to work temporarily for government institutions or enterprises.

-The numerous bilateral visits clearly demonstrate our good relations with the USA.
-We must also mention the royal visit to New York (2007), the Princely Missions to Seattle (2008), New York-Washington-Boston (2011), and to California (June 2013).
+The numerous bilateral visits clearly demonstrate our good relations with the US.
+We must also mention the royal visit to New York (2007) and the princely missions to Seattle (2008), New York/Washington/Boston (2011), California (2013) and Texas (2016).
+Both Vice President Pence and President Trump came to visit Brussels in 2017.
 There are also countless visits by members of federal and federated governments, by delegations from Parliament and the Administration and, of course, by business people.